 Smothers continued, "That bear took him off his feet so fast with a leg sweep [the handler saw what he was about to do], and BZZZT cattle prodded the bear right in the butt.
 The guy went straight back and hit his head.
 They told us if you go down, put our hands up, and turn our head because she was trying to bite us.
 But he didn’t have time to do any of that because blood went everywhere after he hit his head.
 Then she was right on top of him [trying to bite him], and WHAM!
 [The bear] broke his nose and knocked him out.
 She pushed his nose into his brain, and he never played a down of football again.
 An ambulance carted him out."

 "This was the first thing I saw [at the bar]!" remembers a shocked Tracy Smothers retelling the story.
 "I’m not exaggerating.
 It was ‘like that!’" he says while snapping his fingers to emphasize how quick the massacre was that night on that barroom floor.

-“Although Ginger was an older bear, she was the toughest bear of any them that ever was.
-After seeing the blood from the guy’s head and nose going everywhere, everybody thought, ‘Fuck this!’”
+"Although Ginger was an older bear, she was the toughest bear of any of them that ever was.
+After seeing the blood from the guy’s head and nose going everywhere, everybody thought, ‘Fuck this!’"

-“I had the keys, so I took off and started running to the car.
+"I had the keys, so I took off and ran to the car.
 All the guys told me, ‘No motherfucker, you’re gonna do it!
 You said you were gonna do it.
 You already signed the waiver!’
 They were taking bets and everything!
-I had never had a beer in my life, but I had to have a beer shot that night!”
+I had never had a beer in my life, but I had to have a beer shot that night!"

 "I figured a good offense is a good defense.
 I went three three-minute rounds with her.
 Remember, the bears are kind of playing, but you gotta be real careful if you get into it with them."